cisagov/ScubaGear/baselines/powerplatform.md

 Now only Global admins, Dynamics 365 service admins, Power Platform Service admins, and Delegated admins can create environments.

-## 2. Data Loss Prevention Policies
+## 2 Data Loss Prevention Policies for Power Platform Environments

 To secure Power Platform environments Data Loss Prevention (DLP) policies can be created to restrict the connectors that can be used with